imbush/infected_escape/README.md

 # Infected Escape
- Infected Escape is a simple turn based PvP surround game.
-I have finished a terminal and pygame version and hope to complete a version that runs through html5 and a telegram bot that allows play in conversation.
+ Infected Escape is a simple turn based PvP surround game run on Python3 through Pygame.

 ## Rules
-Infected escape requires two players.
-One infected and one uninfected.
-It is the objective of the infected player to increase their territory, and the objective of the uninfected player to limit the infected player's territory.
-On an x by y rectangular board, the infected player chooses a square to begin from.
-After the first round, the uninfected player chooses a square to begin from.
-Each round the infected player expands their area i times to adjacent squares then the uninfected player expands n times to adjacent squares.
+1. Infected escape requires two players.One infected and one uninfected.
+2. It is the objective of the infected player to increase their territory, and the objective of the uninfected player to limit the infected player's territory.
+3. On an **X** by **Y** rectangular board, the infected player chooses a square to begin from.
+4. Then, the uninfected player chooses a square to begin from.
+5. Each round the infected player expands their area **i** times to adjacent squares then the uninfected player expands **j** times to adjacent squares.
 The game ends when either player is surrounded and cannot expand their territory.

-## Current Versions
+## To play:
-- [X] terminal version
-- [X] pygame version
-- [ ] html version
-- [ ] telegram bot version
-- [ ] Deeplearning program to analyze optimal play strategy
+Infected escape requires Python3 as well as pygame to be downloaded.

+The game can be started by running: python3